-- Give written reasons why it is necessary to initiate the procedures relating to incompetence or underperforming. - After serving the written reasons, meet with the employee and if necessary, the employee's trade union representative and/or a fellow employee may attend. - It is the Supervisor's responsibility to do the following: - □ Explain the requirements, grade, competencies skills and nature of the job - □ Evaluate the employee's performance in relation to the requirements of the job. - □ Indicate reasons for perceived poor performance - Obtain response from the employer regarding his performance in relation to the requirements for the job, and if the employee agrees she/he has not performed in accordance with the requirements of the job, request reasons for the unsatisfactory performance. - This should be followed by a report to the respective Head of Department informing him/her of the employee's incapacity to perform. - After hearing the employee's standpoint, where the Head of Department with including the Municipal Manager deems it necessary, she/he should develop and initiate a formal programme of counselling and remedial plan to enable the employee to attain the required standard of performance, which must include: - Agreement with the employee the timeframe for the employee to improve his/her work performance, on the basis of the assessment - If necessary, identify and provide appropriate training to reach the required standard of performance, and - Determination of measures to address any inhibiting factors that are beyond the employee's control and may affect the employee's performance. - If the poor performance of the employee is not remedied within the time frame the Head of Department should: - Give the employee a written report on the outcome of the procedure, and - Consult again with the employee to explain the outcome of the procedures, and on measures to address any problems indicated in the report. - After consulting with the employee, the Head of Department or the Municipal Manager should consider whether:
+- Give written reasons why it is necessary to initiate the procedures relating to incompetence or underperforming. - After serving the written reasons, meet with the employee and if necessary, the employee's trade union representative and/or a fellow employee may attend.

+It is the Supervisor's responsibility to do the following: Eva Ind Obt plain the requirements, grade, competencies skills and nature of the job aluate the employee's performance in relation to the requirements of the job. icate reasons for perceived poor performance tain response from the employer regarding his performance in relation to the requirements for job, and if the employee agrees she/he has not performed in accordance with the requirements he job, request reasons for the unsatisfactory performance. emp Afte Mar oloy er he nage ren rould be followed by a report to the respective Head of Department informing him/her of the ee's incapacity to perform.
+Bearing the employee's standpoint, where the Head of Department with including the Municipal er deems it necessary, she/he should develop and initiate a formal programme of counselling nedial plan to enable the employee to attain the required standard of performance, which must to the country of the coun pe If pe De reement with the employee the timeframe for the employee to improve his/her work rformance, on the basis of the assessment necessary, identify and provide appropriate training to reach the required standard of rformance, and stermination of measures to address any inhibiting factors that are beyond the employee's ntrol and may affect the employee's performance.
+If the shou or performance of the employee is not remedied within the time frame the Head of Department Give the employee a written report on the outcome of the procedure, and Consult again with the employee to explain the outcome of the procedures, and on measures to address any problems indicated in the report.

+• After consulting with the employee, the Head of Department or the Municipal Manager should consider whether:

-- □ To continue to give employee the appropriate guidance, support and counselling and establish a further appropriate period for the employee to meet the required standard of performance. - □ To mentor the employee - □ To place the employee in a more appropriate post, or - □ To terminate for incapacity whereby the Disciplinary Procedure will come into effect. - Before exercising the option of dismissal or placement in an alternative post, the supervisor should give the employee a hearing an opportunity to discuss the issues in not meeting the required standards all documentary proof of non performance to be on hand to support the dismissal. - The employer may only place an employee in a post that has a lower pay, if the employee agrees to such steps.
+To continue to give employee the appropriate guidance, support and counselling and establish a further appropriate period for the employee to meet the required standard of performance.
+To mentor the employee To place the employee in a more appropriate post, or To terminate for incapacity whereby the Disciplinary Procedure will come into effect.

+- Before exercising the option of dismissal or placement in an alternative post, the supervisor should give the employee a hearing an opportunity to discuss the issues in not meeting the required standards all documentary proof of non performance to be on hand to support the dismissal. - The employer may only place an employee in a post that has a lower pay, if the employee agrees to such steps.